Grade boundaries and the Uniform Mark Scale (UMS)

 Subjects that don't use the UMS

-Linear qualifications – currently only the reformed AS specifications plus GCSE Mathematics (Linear) B – are assessed at the end of the course, so all students take the exam at the same time.
+Linear qualifications – including reformed GCSEs, AS and A-levels – are assessed at the end of the course, so all students take the exam at the same time.
 This means that, unlike in modular qualifications, there’s no need to combine marks from different series, so we don’t need to use the UMS for linear exams.

 UMS marks won’t be used for the new GCSE, AS and A-level specifications for first teaching from September 2015, because they’re all linear.
 As the new qualifications are being introduced gradually, we'll be offering unitised and linear qualifications at the same time for an interim period.